dnhutchins/grouper_training/README.md

 More information about Grouper Training can be found on the Internet2 wiki:
 <https://spaces.at.internet2.edu/display/Grouper/Grouper+Training+Environment>.

-## Rabbit MQ for 401 exercises
+## RabbitMQ for 401 exercises

-The 401 exercises require Rabbit MQ.
-Before starting the 401 docker images, start Rabbit MQ and a queue named `grouper`.
+The 401 exercises require RabbitMQ.
+Before starting the 401 docker images, start RabbitMQ and a queue named `grouper`.

 ``` bash
 docker run -d -p 15672:15672 --env RABBITMQ_NODENAME=docker-rabbit \